The Impact of the New Rule 41 on VPN Users

 In application, the rule changes would help the FBI avoid negative rulings like recent decisions in Massachusetts and Oklahoma.
 In these cases, important evidence against child pornographers was dismissed because it was gained through Tor exploits on computers out of the warrants’ jurisdictions.

 Will the New Rules Affect Internet Users Outside the U.S.?

-Yes, the newly approved rule change will allow a single judge to authorize the FBI to search and seize any computer of a suspect around the world found to be using privacy tools.
+Indeed, the recently approved rule change will grant the FBI the authority to seek authorization from a single judge to search and seize any computer belonging to a suspect located anywhere in the world if they are found to be utilizing privacy tools.